Whatsapp Icon

 Exfoliative cytology is a non-invasive test that studies cells shed from body surfaces or removed from body fluids.
 It's often used to examine sputum (mucus coughed up from the respiratory tract), urine, pleural fluids, and peritoneal fluids.
 This test helps detect cancer in organs like the lungs and urinary tract.
 Early detection through exfoliative cytology can be critical for timely treatment and improved outcomes.

 Understanding these cytological tests is key to comprehending how doctors diagnose and plan cancer treatment.
-Each test serves a unique purpose and offers insights into the cellular makeup of tumors, helping determine the best course of action for the patient.
+Each test serves a unique purpose and offers insights into the cellular makeup of tumours, helping determine the best course of action for the patient.
 With advances in medical science, the precision and reliability of these tests continue to improve, enhancing cancer detection and treatment strategies.

 The Role of Cytology in Personalized Cancer Treatment